Shalimar–Udaipur City Weekly Express

 The Shalimar–Udaipur City Weekly Express is an Superfast Express train belonging to North Western Railway zone that runs between Shalimar and Udaipur City in India.
 It is currently being operated with 20971/20972 train numbers on a weekly basis.

 Service

-The 20972/Shalimar–Udaipur City Weekly Express has an average speed of 56 km/hr and covers 1873 km in 33h 15m.
-The 20971/Udaipur City–Shalimar Weekly Express has an average speed of 58 km/hr and covers 1873 km in 32h 30m.
+The 20972/Shalimar–Udaipur City Weekly Express has an average speed of 56 km/h and covers 1873 km in 33h 15m.
+The 20971/Udaipur City–Shalimar Weekly Express has an average speed of 58 km/h and covers 1873 km in 32h 30m.

-Time Table
+Time table

 From Udaipur City to Shalimar - 20971.
 The train starts from Udaipur City on every Saturday.

-Note : Train reverses it's direction at Kota Junction.
+Note : Train reverses its direction at Kota Junction.

 From Shalimar to Udaipur City - 20972.
 The train starts from Shalimar on every Sunday.

-Note : Train reverses it's direction at Kota Junction.
+Note : Train reverses its direction at Kota Junction.

 Coach composition

-The train has standard LHB rakes with max speed of 130 kmph.
+The train has standard LHB rakes with a maximum speed of 130 km/h.
 The train consists of 21 coaches: